kitschmaster/rubyongo/README.md

     $ rog new myawesomeshop.com custom_user custom_domain.xyz

 The generated folder structure is very similar to a regular Hugo static site template with some extra folders and files inside.
 Included is a __`panel`__ folder for the ruby Panel UI, which is also the place where you write your Ruby code / microservices.

+Time to see, navigate into the generated folder:

+    $ cd myawesomeshop.com

 ### The three config files